ethereum-optimism/superchain-ops/tasks/eth/0-pause-mainnet/README.md

 ## Objective

-This rehearsal is intended to generate pre-signed transactions to pause OP Mainnet.
+This task is intended to generate pre-signed transactions to pause OP Mainnet.

 The call that will be executed by the Safe contract is defined in a